TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Reference/Columns/Flex/Index.rst

 Example: Rich Text Editor in FlexForms
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Creating a RTE in FlexForms is done by adding “defaultExtras” content
+Creating a RTE in FlexForms is done by adding "defaultExtras" content
 to the <TCEforms> tag::

    <TCEforms>